- Why is anemia uncommon in breastfed babies?

 Anemia is uncommon in breastfed babies for several reasons

 - Healthy, full-term babies have enough iron stores in their bodies to last for at least the first six months.
-The current research indicates that a baby’s iron stores should last between six and twelve months, depending upon the baby.
+The current research indicates that a baby’s iron stores should last at least six months, depending upon the baby.

 - The iron in breastmilk is better absorbed than that from other sources.
 The vitamin C and high lactose levels in breastmilk aid in iron absorption.

 Iron Source Percentage of Iron Absorbed breastmilk ~50 – 70% iron-fortified cow milk formula ~3 – 12% iron-fortified soy formulaless than 1% – 7% iron-fortified cereals 4 – 10% cow’s milk ~10% Note: The amount of iron absorbed from any food depends greatly upon the milk source of iron (eg, human vs cow), type of iron compound in the food, the body’s need for iron, and the other foods eaten at the same meal.

 - Breastfed babies don’t lose iron through their bowels; cow’s milk can irritate the intestinal lining (resulting in a tiny amount of bleeding and the loss of iron).

 The original iron stores of a full-term healthy baby, combined

 with the better-absorbed iron in breastmilk, are usually enough